eugeneandrienko/stm32vldiscovery-linux-template/README.md

 All what you need - is a blank console, emacs or vim for source code editing and other dependencies:

 * Cross-compiler (arm-none-eabi-gcc, the same gdb and etc).
-You shall use gcc-arm-none-eabi and gdb-arm-none-eabi packages if you are user of Debian-based distro.
+You should use gcc-arm-none-eabi and gdb-arm-none-eabi packages if you are user of Debian-based distro.
 * stlink utility (https://github.com/texane/stlink) - to load binary to the STM32VLDiscovery board.
 * make
 * sudo